 D-SNAP offers short-term disaster recovery assistance with 1 month of benefits.
 The amount is the same as the biggest SNAP benefit amount typically given to a household of the same size.

-D-SNAP benefits arrive within 3 days on an Electronic Benefits Transfer (EBT) card, which you can use to purchase food at most grocery stores.
+D-SNAP benefits arrive within 3 days on an Electronic Benefits Transfer (EBT) card.
+An EBT card works just like a debit card.
+You can use it to purchase food at most grocery stores.

 How do I apply for D-SNAP benefits?